BRMatt/phpnw11-making-your-views-stupid/notes.md

 how your models work could mean your templates can call state changing methods such as delete, update etc.

+Also the status method is in the wrong place.
+By defining it here it's only available to templates that use that view class.
+In order to use this method in different areas we need to copy & paste it everywhere, or refactor it into a different class.

+So to solve these problems we need to create some kind of barrier between the model and the template, which is essentially what the Decorator pattern does.

+We can then refactor the view class like so:

+# View class refactored

+The status method has been replaced with a `user` method which returns an `User_Decorator` instance wrapped around the model.
+Now you may have noticed that the new method and the public variable `$user` user share the same name.
+When there is a choice between a member variable and a method then Mustache will always call the method over the variable.

+Now the `User_Decorator` looks like this:

+# User Decorator slide

+The constructor accepts an instance of `User` and the `__get` / `__isset` magic methods are used to proxy requests for variables back to the model.
+These methods should really be defined in a parent class to make the implementation more re-usable, but I've defined them here to make it clear what's going on.

+The status method works the same as before, except that it uses the `$_model` member variable instead of the `$_user` one.

+All we need to do now is adapt the template to use the model decorator:

+# Refactored template

+All we've had to do is tell Mustache to call status within the scope of the user object.

 # Advantages of using Mustache